 People want to be happy and if you tell them that they will be strong and safe and also be able to crush anyone it’s easy to get their money as they will be happy with their false sense of security.
 And that’s exactly what Krav Maga and similar martial arts will do.
 People have to understand that there are no shortcuts to be a fighter without putting a lot of sweat and suffering in their training.
 Also, when we’re talking about Krav Maga there were no Krav Maga practitioners in the first UFC’s.
 People will say it’s because of rules, but as I said earlier groin Kicks were allowed back then.
 The real reason is that even Krav Maga instructors know where they stand in a real fighting story.
 They know where their place is and what’s inside their follower’s pockets.
 Maybe this sounds bad, but that’s what I think.
-If you want to be a fighter be a fighter training real martial art.
+If you want to be a fighter training real martial art.
 Martial arts that you will spar with resisting opponents.
 Just don’t think you’re something that you really aren’t.

 Multiple Attackers in street fights

 What about multiple attackers?
-That’s the question people raise when you mention BJJ as a self Defense martial art.
+That’s the question people raise when you mention BJJ as a Self Defense martial art.
 Well, yes, Muay Thai or any other striking art is better for self-defense than BJJ.
 Going to the ground would be very dangerous and if you go to the ground against multiple attackers you’ll get beat up, that’s for sure.
 But being attacked by multiple attackers is something happening very rarely.

 How many times were you attacked by multiple attackers?
 Or an even better question is when you were attacked by multiple attackers how many times you managed to beat them all with your martial art?
 The odds of getting into a street fight are very low and the odds of being attacked by several people are very, very low.